Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 ## Technologies Used

 * [HTML](https://html.spec.whatwg.org/)
-    * used to create the web page, to arrange graphics on a webpage, to link to different pages within a website.
+    * used to create the web page, to arrange graphics on the webpage, to link to different pages within the website.

 * [CSS](https://www.w3.org/Style/CSS/Overview.en.html)
-    * for adding style to web documents
+    * for adding style to web documents.

 * [Javascript](https://www.javascript.com/)
     * used for creating responsive, interactive web page, enhancing user experience.